 Once he was named starter for the final two games of the season at long last, the carnival of wrath he distributed upon LSU opponents across our final two games was the point where Mad Max truly went beyond thunderdome:

 #6 Florida, buried deep among the Apocalypse Now fog of The Swamp, and Lane Kiffin's Ole Miss in the rain-soaked mists of Death Valley would be the multi-stage theater of doom for LSU's unsuspecting SEC opponents...especially Mullen's Florida.

 Tossing 7 first down completions, posting 291 combined yards, 3 touchdown passes, a pair of 3rd down completions (including a clutch Kevontre Bradford red zone TD) and 2 first down rushes, Johnson came of age against the Gators in his debut start.

 I could feel this would be LSU & Max's night the way he opened the game in an executioner's rhythm, starting with his looping bootleg TD pass to Jaray Jenkins, applying the precise touch over the outstretched defenders as he led Jenkins into the back of the end zone.
-The freshman kept cashing Trask & co's 3 turnovers into points as Cade York kicked the winning all-time 47 yarder through the rain & fog of the Swamp to seal it.
+The freshman kept cashing Trask & co's 3 turnovers into points as Cade York kicked the all-time 57 yarder through the rain & fog of the Swamp to seal it.

 The emotional weight of the much-needed victory was empirical for LSU, Coach O, the fanbase and the upset of the year put the SEC on notice: LSU wasn't geauxing anywhere.